 2015 Annual Meeting

-The 2015 Annual Meeting will be held in Newark, New Jersey and will be hosted by Conrail Shared Assets.
-More details to be announced.
+The 2015 Annual Meeting will be held in Newark, New Jersey, on October 28-31 and will be hosted by Conrail Shared Assets.

 To apply for membership a candidate must fill out Lexington's application form (available from the Treasurer below) and provide a biographical sketch as well as one-page recommendations from two current members in good standing.
 In addition, the candidate must demonstrate an enthusiasm for, and interest in, railroading, or other form of transportation past or present, and also demonstrate proficiency or experience in one or more of the following areas: